Leave this site

 2.2.
 Operating at risk assessed locations on roads in 20, 30 or 40 miles per hour (mph) speed limits, a group of no fewer than two and no more than five CSW practitioners monitor the speed of passing vehicles using approved speed measuring devices, those being a portable speed indication device (known also as SID, Unipar Dual Message Display, CA Traffic Clever/Simple SID or Unipar Genesis Speedwatch Display), or the use of an approved hand held device.
 (Unipar SL700, Unipar Genesis, or Bushell Radar device)

 2.3.
-Details of vehicles travelling at or above nationally-specified thresholds (25, 35 and 46 mph accordingly) are recorded and reported.
+Details of vehicles travelling at or above National Police Chiefs Council thresholds (25, 35 and 46 mph accordingly) are recorded and reported.
 The registered keepers of vehicles observed repeatedly or ‘excessively’ speeding in the previous 12 months are then sent advisory letters by Kent Police.

 Compliance with this SOP and any governing policy is mandatory.